0rAX0/GNOME-Concepts/README.md

 ##How to start working on a project

 Great!
 You've seen an idea that you'd like to make happen, you're awesome!
 First, you need to ckeck the [status!](https://github.com/0rAX0/GNOME-Concepts/wiki/Status) to see if the idea is availble for you to work on if it's not you can always help the existing developer(s) maintain and improve their work, you how this works.
-If it is,
+If it _is_ available, then make sure to change the status in the Wiki page and provide a link to your repo so people can follow.
+Also, if you don't think

 ##How to report bugs